JENNIFERL4209/CYOA-A-day-with-Trump/fourth/twitter.md

 # Twitter

-Trump post this on his Twitter, "I am resigning and leaving my new friend here as the **new** President of the United States. _Welcome our new president!_"
+Trump posted this on Twitter, "I am resigning (I don't like this job) and leaving my new friend here as the **new** President of the United States (even though its not legally possible). _Welcome our new president!_"

 [Start Over](../start/wake-up.md)